 B. The University must make a reasonable accommodation to the known physical or mental limitations of a qualified applicant or employee, absent undue hardship.

 Labor Department regulations require that an equal opportunity clause appear in all government contracts and subcontracts for the procurement of personal property and nonpersonal services in excess of $10,000.
 The specific wording for that clause appears at 41 CFR 60-741.5.
-The clause provides that: (1) that the employer will not discriminate and will take affirmative action to employ, advance in employment, and otherwise treat qualified individuals with disabilities without discrimination based upon their physical or mental disability; (2) an agreement that the contractor will be bound by the rules, regulations, and orders issued by the Secretary of Labor pursuant to the Act; (3) an agreement to post appropriate notices informing employees and applicants of the contractor’s affirmative action obligations under the Act; (4) an agreement to notify collective bargaining representatives of the contractor’s obligations under the Act; and (5) an agreement that the clause will be included in every subcontract or purchase order that exceeds $10,00, unless specifically exempted.
+The clause provides: (1) that the employer will not discriminate and will take affirmative action to employ, advance in employment, and otherwise treat qualified individuals with disabilities without discrimination based upon their physical or mental disability; (2) an agreement that the contractor will be bound by the rules, regulations, and orders issued by the Secretary of Labor pursuant to the Act; (3) an agreement to post appropriate notices informing employees and applicants of the contractor’s affirmative action obligations under the Act; (4) an agreement to notify collective bargaining representatives of the contractor’s obligations under the Act; and (5) an agreement that the clause will be included in every subcontract or purchase order that exceeds $10,000, unless specifically exempted.

 The regulations of the Labor Department require that the contractor make a reasonable accommodation to the known physical and mental limitations of a qualified employee unless the contractor can prove undue hardship, which means significant difficulty or expense, as demonstrated by certain financial and operational factors, including the nature and net cost of the accommodation needed, the overall financial resources of the facility involved and of the contractor, and the impact of the accommodation on the facility’s ability to conduct business and on the abilities of other employees to perform their duties.
 41 CFR 60-741.2.